revione/el-placer-de-saber-js/scope-closures/apA.md

-# You Don't Know JS Yet: Scope & Closures - 2nd Edition
+# I Know JS Yet: Scope & Closures - 2nd Edition
 # Appendix A: Exploring Further

 We will now explore a number of nuances and edges around many of the topics covered in the main text of this book.
 This appendix is optional, supporting material.